Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 Supplements per person

-The tour winds mainly through dirt paths and country lanes, with rare intersections on busy roads and some short passages on water channels.
+This tour along the Magna Via Francigena winds mainly through dirt paths and country lanes, with rare intersections on busy roads and some short passages on water channels.

-We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream, swimming suite and a waterproof jacket in case of rain.
+We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream and a waterproof jacket in case of rain.

-This tour offers accommodation in central B&B and 3* hotel.
+This tour offers accommodation in central B&B and selected 3* hotel.

 All rooms are ensuite.